Feasibility Studies Sample Clauses

 Feasibility Studies.
 The feasibility studies that are described in, or the results thereof which are referred to in, the Exchange Act Documents were conducted in all material respects in accordance with standard accepted medical and scientific research procedures; each description of the results of such studies contained in the Exchange Act Documents is accurate and complete in all material respects and fairly presents the data derived from such studies, and the Obligors have no knowledge of any other studies or tests or trials the results of which are inconsistent with, or otherwise call into question, the results described or referred to in the Exchange Act Documents.

 Feasibility Studies.
 A. The Employer has the right at all times to analyze its operation for the purpose of identifying cost-saving opportunities.
-B. Decisions to contract out shall be made only after the affected agency has conducted a written feasibility study determining the potential costs and benefits that would result from contracting out the work in question.
-The Employer agrees to notify the Union within one (1) week of its decision to initiate a feasibility study.
-The study shall include all costs associated with contracting out the work in question including, but not limited to, wages, benefits, administrative costs, agency overhead, program supervision, and audits.
-The study shall similarly determine the costs of performing the work with Bargaining Unit Members.
-Notice to the Union shall include both the job classifications and work areas affected.
-C. Notification to the Union of the results of the feasibility study will include all statistical and analytical information which the Employer will consider in making its decision regarding contracting out the work, including but not limited to the total cost savings the Employer anticipates.
-1. The Employer shall notify the Union of its final decision regarding contracting out.
-2. If the Employer decides to contract out and such contracting out will result in the direct displacement of employees, the Employer shall provide the Union with no less than thirty (30) calendar days notice that it intends to contract out bargaining unit work.
-The notification by the Employer to ASEA of the results of the feasibility study will include all information upon which the Employer based its decision to contract out the work, including but not limited to the total cost savings the Employer anticipates.
-3. The Union may then submit an alternate plan that is to include potential costs and benefits.
-During this thirty (30) day calendar period the Employer shall not release any bids and ASEA shall have the opportunity to submit an alternate plan that will be given fair consideration by the Employer.
-During this thirty (30) calendar day period, the Union shall have the opportunity to discuss the placement of affected employees.
-E. No employees shall be laid off and their work contracted out unless the feasibility study shows that contracting out would cost the Employer less.
+B. Decisions to contract out shall be made only after the affected agency has conducted a feasibility study determining the potential costs and benefits, which would result from contracting out the work in question.
+The Employer agrees to notify the Association within two (2) weeks of its decision to initiate a study, or, in the alternative, that it intends to review operational analyses for purposes of contracting out work.
+Such operating analyses shall constitute a feasibility study under this Article.
+Notice to the Association shall include the job classifications and work areas affected.
+Notification by the Employer to the Association of the results of the feasibility study will include all pertinent statistical and analytical information which the Employer will consider in making its decision regarding contracting out the work, including but not limited to the total cost savings the Employer anticipates.
+C. The Employer shall notify the Association of its final decision regarding contracting out.
+D. If the Employer decides to contract out work that will result in the direct displacement of employees, the Employer shall provide the Association with no less than thirty (30) days’ notice that it intends to contract out Bargaining Unit work.
+E. The Association may then submit an alternative plan that is to include potential costs and benefits.
+The alternate plan will be given fair consideration by the Employer, provided the plan is submitted not more than thirty (30) days after the Association has received the notice of intent to contract out.
+During this thirty (30) day period, the Association shall have the opportunity to discuss the placement of affected Bargaining Unit Members.

 Feasibility Studies.
 SVI shall perform work to assess the feasibility of its implantable medical lead technology for use in designing and developing each of the three (3) types of leads described in the Project Plan, attached hereto as Exhibit A. The Parties shall perform the feasibility tasks set forth in Section II of the Project Plan, including the specific experimentation and testing steps, product specifications, protocols, schedules and assignment of responsibilities required to assess the feasibility of each type of lead (each, a “Feasibility Study” and collectively, the “Feasibility Studies”).
 A Feasibility Study will only be deemed to have been successfully completed once CPI has determined, in its sole discretion, that such Feasibility Study has resulted in a lead meeting the feasibility determination components listed in the Project Plan, and has provided SVI with written notice of its acceptance of such Feasibility Study.